-Yatsuhashi is the most popular traditional Japanese sweet from Kyoto.
+Yatsuhashi is the most famous traditional Japanese confectionery from Kyoto.
+Chewy, mochi-like wrappers are flavored with cinnamon and matcha then filled with sweet red bean paste.
 You can make this delicious treat at home with just a few simple ingredients.

 When you visit Kyoto (京都) – one of the most beautiful cities in Japan with ancient temples, gorgeous Japanese gardens, serene rock display, and fabulous food, you should also try its popular confectionery, Yatsuhashi (八ツ橋).